j2labs/quickness/README.md

 For now these files still need editing in a deploy.
 They come with basic configs for typical use cases but the network addresses still need to be filled in.
 They will eventually be based on templates.

-By default quickness ignores any files that end in `.private`, so for sensitive data like a `.boto` file you can store it in `quickness/etc` as `boto.private` and have your formula copy it to the right place ($HOME in this case)
+By default quickness is configured to ignore any files in `etc/private`, so for sensitive data like a `.boto` file you can store it in `etc/private` and have your formula copy it to the right place ($HOME in this case)

-During login `etc/profile` tries to source `etc/bash.private`.
-To get you started copy `etc/bash.sample` to `etc/bash.private`.
+During login `etc/profile` tries to source `etc/private/bash.profile`.
+To get you started copy `etc/bash.sample` to `etc/private/bash.profile`.

 ## Formulas